elenasacristan/treebooks/README.md

 As a member I want to be able to update the number of days to rent the book from the cart page.

-As a member I want to be able to remove books from the cart if I change my mind about the book.
+As a member I want to be able to remove books from the cart if I change my mind about the books.

 As a member I want to see in my profile when is the return date for the books that I'm currently reading.